aphan1um/cloud63/ansible/README.md

 You may be prompted for Openstack password and SUDO password.
 Note that you may ignore *chmod* commands if the 2 files already have appropriate permissions.

 ## Particular files in /ansible
-* *files/docker-compose.yml*: The blueprint to running our components for our system.
-This can be tweaked so that you may more than one Twitter harvester, when the Ansible script is being executed.
+* *files/docker-compose.yml*: The "blueprint" to running our components for our system.
+This can be tweaked so that you may more than one Twitter harvester for example, so Ansible script will deploy them when executed.

 * *files/couchdb_docs.tar.gz*: Compressed archive containing relevant documents & design docs to insert into the newly created CouchDB database before running the Docker images.
 Compressed so that it may be easily downloadable into VM instance delegated to insert documents during Ansible script execution.
 File contents:
 	* *queries_couchdb.json*: Set of documents containing the 189 queries to use for running Twitter harvesters.